bmwcarit/ramses-logic/doc/sphinx/api.rst

 network of logic nodes when connected by links.

 ==================================================
-Linking scripts to Ramses scenes
+Linking logic nodes to Ramses scenes
 ==================================================

 Lua scripts would not make much sense on their own if they can't interact with ``Ramses`` scene objects.
 The way to link script output properties to ``Ramses`` scene objects is by creating :class:`rlogic::RamsesBinding` instances and linking their inputs to scripts' outputs.
 There are different binding types depending on the type of ``Ramses`` object - refer to :class:`rlogic::RamsesBinding` for the full list of derived classes.
-Bindings can be linked in the exact same way as :ref:`scripts can <Creating links between scripts>`.
+Bindings can be linked in the exact same way as :ref:`scripts can <Creating links between nodes>`.
 In fact, they derive from the same base class - :class:`rlogic::LogicNode`.
 The only difference is that the bindings have only input properties (the outputs are implicitly defined and statically linked to the Ramses objects attached to them), whereas scripts have inputs and outputs explicitly defined in the script interface.